larsencs/coffee-houses/README.md

 # Coffee Houses

+### About the project
-An assignment to practice the usage of css flexbox along with some basic styling.
+An assignment to practice the usage of css flexbox along with some basic styling, but mostly flexbox.